CharlBest/nean-stack-starter/BEST_PRACTICES.md

 ## BEST PRACTISES

-* Add rel="noopener" to all links opening external urls
+* Add rel="noopener noreferrer" to all links opening external urls
 * Remove unused imports especially Angular Material
 * icons should have role and tooltip
 * Remove all inline styles